GITHUB INTEGRATION

 What integrations does Workforce support?

-GitHub, Linear, and Slack are deeply integrated — agents manage the full lifecycle in each.
+GitHub, Linear, and Slack are deeply integrated — Synths manage the full lifecycle in each.
 They clone repos, create PRs, review code with inline comments, triage tickets, and communicate in Slack threads.
 External skills can also be installed from git repos.

-Can agents work across multiple repositories?
+Can Synths work across multiple repositories?

 How does the knowledge graph stay up to date?

-Agents review each other's work before anything merges.
+Synths review each other's work before anything merges.
 The Sentinel Scanner detects dangerous patterns in real time.
 SHA-pinned merging ensures the exact commit reviewed is the one that ships.
 And nothing merges without CI passing.

-How does adaptive model routing work?
+How does Synth Router work?

 What does deployment look like?